Back to resources

 Using SceneAlly

-SceneAlly is designed so creators can opt in to relevant opportunities, build a public-facing profile, and stay closer to real brand intent instead of random inbox noise.
+SceneAlly is designed so creators can opt in to relevant Creator Drops, build a public-facing profile, and stay closer to real brand intent instead of random inbox noise.

 • Build a creator profile that feels more like a public showcase than a buried dashboard record

-• Browse business opportunities and choose the ones that fit your niche
+• Browse Creator Drops from businesses and choose the ones that fit your niche

 • Signal interest first so conversations start with intent